|Years at VC:||9th Year|

 |Master's Degree:||M.Ed., Azusa Pacific University, 2010|

-On Feb.
-22, 2011, Joey Ramirez, a Ventura College alumnus and an assistant coach for VC for two seasons, was named as the new full-time head coach for the Pirates.
+A 2019 Ventura College Hall of Fame inductee, Joey Ramirez enters his ninth season directing the Pirates' men's basketball program in 2019-20.
 Ramirez prides himself on assembling a competitive and respectable basketball program, and his philosophy on discipline, hard-work and team unity have paid dividends as he has demonstrated as an athlete, coach and teacher.
 His high level of commitment and his outstanding leadership and communication skills assists him both on and off the court.

-In seven seasons, Ramirez has fashioned an overall record of 130-81 (.616 winning pct.), including a strong 57-21 Western State Conference mark (.731).
-He has led the Pirates to four WSC championships, including the last three seasons, in 2013, 2016, 2017 and 2018, with a pair of conference runner-up finishes.
-During Ramirez's tenure, the Priates have advanced to the state playoffs six times.
+In eight seasons, Ramirez has fashioned an overall record of 147-93 (.613 winning pct.), including a strong 65-23 Western State Conference mark (.739).
+He has led the Pirates to five WSC championships, including the last four seasons (2013, 2016, 2017, 2018 and 19), with a pair of conference runner-up finishes.
+During Ramirez's tenure, the Priates have advanced to the state playoffs seven times.
 As an assistant with the Pirates for two seasons, Ramirez helped rebuild the We Play Hard tradition as VC ended the 2010-11 season with the best record in the WSC North.

 In the fall of 2009, Ramirez returned to Ventura College where he had a very productive playing career for coach Phil Mathews from 1992-94.
 As a team captain, Ramirez led his team to the State Championship Final Game both years and a No. 2 ranking in the country.
 He was awarded first team All-Western State Conference both years, Western State Conference Co-MVP in 1994, and first team All-State in 1994.
 Ramirez went on to start as a point guard at Pepperdine University.
 In 1995, Ramirez transferred to UC Riverside where he was team a captain and an All-CCAA Selection.